-Topographic and bathymetric survey accuracy and topographic assumptions Vertical datum conversion accuracy Input metrology accuracy Wave model accuracy Hydrodynamic model accuracy Morphology model accuracy Statistical assumptions and extrapolation
+- Topographic and bathymetric survey accuracy and topographic assumptions

+- Vertical datum conversion accuracy

+- Input metrology accuracy

+- Wave model accuracy

+- Hydrodynamic model accuracy

+- Morphology model accuracy

+- Statistical assumptions and extrapolation

 Uncertainty in the initial topographic and bathymetric conditions leads to uncertainty in numerically simulated flow volumes through the three tidal inlet and to uncertainty in initiation of barrier island overwash and overflow.
 The uncertainty in both of these flow processes due to bathymetric and topographic uncertainty also leads to uncertainty in bay water levels.
 For the FIMP study, bathymetric and topographic uncertainty is related to survey measurement accuracy and vertical datum conversion accuracy.
 Furthermore, the Future Without Project Conditions (FWOPC) topographies also have uncertainties associated with the assumptions required to estimate these unknown conditions.
 Bathymetric survey error for the measured data sets used in the FIMP study is generally about 0.5 ft, while variation in the vertical datum conversion throughout the project is also about 0.5 ft (based on NOAA reported values for NGVD29 and MSL).
 Uncertainty associated with the assumptions made in developing the FWOPC topographies is less well defined.
-However, the manner in which these topographies are used in economics lifecycle analyses allows for consideration of all topographic scenarios that lie between the FWOPC and the more accurately defined BLC thereby accounting for uncertainty in the FWOPC.
+However, the manner in which these topographies are used in economics lifecycle analyses allows for consideration of all topographic scenarios that lie between the FWOPC.